x3dom/x3dom/doc/guide/tutorial/styling.rst

 This tutorial guides you through the process of using CSS with X3DOM.
 In order to demonstrate the functionality, we are going to create a HTML document with a X3DOM scene.
 That scene is then amended with a button that allows to resize the scene by setting CSS attributes using JavaScript.

+Important: you should always include the X3DOM default stylesheet ``x3dom.css``, since it initializes some important settings necessary due to the fact that X3DOM's new 3D elements are unknown to the Browser and so are their styles.
+For example, if the ``<x3d>`` element is not floating (e.g. using the `float:left` property), the relative mouse positions cannot be calculated correctly and picking does not work!

 Basic scene document
 --------------------